 BIG DATA SING / UCL Culture – Music by Martina Schwarz

-Martina was commissioned to write a cycle of songs for this interactive and innovative event, performed by a scratch choir at the Grant museum.
-Songs include ‘Big Data’, ‘Love Bytes’ and ‘Stored up in a cloud’
+Martina was commissioned by UCL to write a cycle of songs for this interactive and innovative event, conceived by Helen Pike and Dean Veall as part of the UCL Grand Challenges programme: https://www.ucl.ac.uk/grand-challenges.
+Her songs were performed by a scratch choir at the Grant museum, including ‘Big Data’, ‘Love Bytes’ and ‘Stored up in a cloud’:

-Helen Pike, Jo Howcroft, Joanna Foster, Jane Wymark, Marie Lawrence, Heather Coomb, Ruby Wright, Emma Parsons, Beatrice Pemberton, Maria Ragan, and Stephen D Fletcher.
-Conducted by Martina Schwarz
+The Big Data Scratch choir consisted of Helen Pike, Jo Howcroft, Joanna Foster, Jane Wymark, Marie Lawrence, Heather Coomb, Ruby Wright, Emma Parsons, Beatrice Pemberton, Maria Ragan, and Stephen D Fletcher, conducted by Martina Schwarz.